NanoComp/meep/doc/docs/Python_User_Interface.md

 **material functions**

-Any function that accepts a `Medium` instance can also accept a user defined Python function.
+Any function that accepts a `Medium` instance can also accept a user-defined Python function.
 This allows you to specify the material as an arbitrary function of position.
 The function must have one argument, the position `Vector3`, and return the material at that point, which should be a Python `Medium` instance.
 This is accomplished by passing a function to the `material_function` keyword argument in the `Simulation` constructor, or the `material` keyword argument in any `GeometricObject` constructor.

 Instead of the `material` or `material_function` arguments, you can also use the `epsilon_func` keyword argument to `Simulation` and `GeometricObject`, which takes a function of position that returns the dielectric constant at that point.